-MOM invites feedback to review Employment Act
+MOM Seeks to Make Changes With the Employment Act

-Among the areas the ministry expects feedback relates to entitlements for public holidays and sick leave, salary payment, allowable deductions and redress for wrongful dismissal.
+Among the areas, the ministry expects feedback relates to entitlements for public holidays and sick leave, salary payment, allowable deductions and redress for wrongful dismissal.
 The MOM is looking into the possibility of extending these privileges to all employees.
 These provisions cover all employees except managers and executives earning more than S$4,500 monthly and domestic workers, public servants and seafarers.

 Streamlining the Dispute Resolution Process